cedric-cnam/LoRaMob/README.md

 ---

 ### 🌐 **What’s on Nextcloud?**
 The full dataset is hosted on Nextcloud due to its large size.
-Download it using [this link](<Nextcloud Link>).
+Download it using [this link](https://box.roc.cnam.fr/index.php/s/QY44oZsdymTwmAQ).
+To get the password for access, contact moheed-ali.kayani@cnam.fr.

 #### Full Dataset Structure:
 - **11 Days with ADR**: